bearkillerPT/pokeMMOFarmBoye/README.md

 Checkout pokeGame.py's check_for_shiny(self)!
 The idea is to extract color using HSV decomposition and then pytesseract to accuratly detect the text name of pokemons in battle!
 Since pokemmo writes Shiny in the name of the pokemon if it is one!
+Keep in mind that IF YOU USE ANY CUSTOM STRINGS make sure to remove any alteration to the name of shiny pokemons!
+Billy's string put two white squares around the name.

 # Push notifications
 I've implemented a push notification system using the gotify api!